The Wedding and the War — Modern Paraphrase | fresh.bible

 Here's what's happening.
 Throughout the Bible — Old Testament and New — the relationship between God and his people is described as a marriage. was the unfaithful wife.
 The is the bride being prepared.
 And now, finally, the wedding day has arrived.
 The long engagement is over.

 But notice something: the bride "made herself ready," and the linen was "granted to her."
 Both are true at the same time.
 She prepared — and she was given what she needed to be prepared.
-That's and faithfulness working together.
-The deeds of God's people aren't the entrance fee.
+That's and working together.
+The righteous deeds of God's people aren't the entrance fee.
 They're the wedding dress — made possible by what God already provided.

-Then an turned to John with specific instructions:
+Then an turned to with specific instructions:

 And then, with emphasis: